-Would like to help fellow vets and service members who are?
+Would you like to help these fellow vets and service members?

 Transition-Plus holds weekly “Peer to Peer” meetings to help address these areas.
 Transition-Plus is a ministry at Bay Harbour United Methodist Church dedicated to serving veterans and service members.
 Challenges may be related to emotional, personal, work related, spiritual, PTSD, or any other issue.
 Anyone who served at anytime at any location during any era is welcome.
 The group has been meeting weekly since Dec 2012.
 Attendance is free